ancabilloni/SDC-P3-BehavioralCloning/README.md

 2. To help running a smaller training model, images are scaled to (64x64) size from after cropping size (80x320).

 ### Generators
 The model is trained using Keras with Tensorflow backend.
-User goal is to not generate extra data from what has been collected.
+My goal is to not generate extra data from what has been collected.
 To help always getting new training samples by apply random argumentation, fit_generator() is used to fit the training model.

 There are two generators in this project. **Training generator** is to generate samples per batches to feed into fit_generator().
 At each batch, random samples are picked, applied argumentation and preprocessing .
 So training samples feeding into model is always different. **Validation generator** is also to feed random samples in batches for validation, unlike training generator, only central images are used here and only proprocessing is applied.

 ### Training
-Training model is inspired by Nvidia model.
-Some changes are less 1 less convolution layers, smaller dense() parameters and many layers of Relu, Dropout, Regularization are applied to prevent overfitting.
-Saved training trained with 20 epoch.
+After many trial and error in modify Nvidia model, below are my best working model.
+- 1st layer: normalize input image to -0.5 to 0.5 range.
+1. First phrase: 3 convolution layers are applied with 5x5 filter size but the depth increases at each layer such as 24, 36, 48.
+Then, 2 convolution layers are applied with 3x3 filter size and 64 depth.
+To avoid overfitting at convolution layers, Relu activation is applied after every convolution layers.
+2. Second phrase: data from previous layer are flatten.
+Then dense to 80, 40, 16, 10 and 1.
+At each dense layer, 50% Dropout is also applied for the first 3 dense layer to avoid overfitting.
+ With recommend from other students, L2 weight regularization is also applied in every convolution and dense layer to produce a smoother driving performance.
+After many trial and error, 0.001 produce best peformance for this model.
+3. For optimizer, Adam optimizer is used.
+I started with 0.001 training rate but 0.0001 seems to produce a smoother ride.
+Therefore, I kept 0.0001 learning rate.

+The final working weight was trained with 20 epoch, 0.27 adjustment angle and 128 batch size.
 To run training: `python model.py --epoch 20`
 ![architecture](https://cloud.githubusercontent.com/assets/23693651/22402330/ac793d4a-e5c0-11e6-9c41-a014fe3dd1a7.png)
 ![training2](https://cloud.githubusercontent.com/assets/23693651/22402343/f892ac92-e5c1-11e6-82da-ce39e51a96be.png)